 Many yeasts and molds can cause opportunistic, even life-threatening infections in immunocompromised patients.
 These infections only rarely affect immunocompetent people.
 Yeasts tend to cause fungemia as well as focal involvement of skin and other sites.

 (See also Overview of Fungal Infections.)

-Blastoschizomyces capitatus and Trichosporon sp (including T. ovoides, T. inkin, T. asahii, T. mucoides, T. asteroides, and T. cutaneum) are yeasts that cause often fatal disseminated infection, particularly in neutropenic patients.
+Blastoschizomyces capitatus and Trichosporon species (including T. ovoides, T. inkin, T. asahii, T. mucoides, T. asteroides, and T. cutaneum) are yeasts that cause often fatal disseminated infection, particularly in neutropenic patients.
 Among Trichosporon, T. asahii is the most common cause of disseminated disease.
-The name T. beigelii, now obsolete, was formerly used for all or any of these Trichosporon sp.
+The name T. beigelii, now obsolete, was formerly used for all or any of these Trichosporon species.

 Malassezia furfur fungemia typically affects infants and debilitated adults receiving lipid-containing IV hyperalimentation infusions.